 IN 1980, the United States passed a federal law known as the Parental Kidnapping Prevention Act (PKPA) to prevent a parent from interfering with the other parent’s custodial rights by engaging in forum shopping.
 The PKPA establishes a uniform national standard for determining which state has jurisdiction to make child custody rulings in cases involving parents residing in different states.

 Under the PKPA, the custody decree of one state is enforceable in all other states.
 The act recognizes that the child’s home state has initial jurisdiction for matters concerning custody of a minor child.
 The PKPA defines “home state” to mean the state where a child most recently lived with their parents or legal guardian or caretaker.

 Other state courts may not modify a custody order if the home state has continuing jurisdiction.
 If no state qualifies as a “home state” under the PKPA, those states with significant contacts with the child may exercise jurisdiction for child custody matters.

 Importantly, because it is a federal law, the application of the PKPA overrides any conflicting provisions of the UCCJEA.

-Get Comprehensive Legal Representation at DeTommaso Law Group
+Get Comprehensive Legal Representation at DeTommaso Law Group, LLC

-Please call our office at (908) 274-3028 or visit us online to arrange for a free consultation regarding the merits of your case.
+Please call our office at (908) 274-3028 or contact us online to arrange for a consultation regarding the merits of your case.